DESIGN OF LOW DENSITY PILOT POLYETHENE RECYCLING SYSTEM FOR WASTE MANAGEMENT AND POLLUTION CONTROL

 Ugoamadi, C. C., Ihesiulor O. K. (2011).
 Optimization of the development of a plastic recycling machine.
 Nigerian Journal of Technology, 30(3): 821-822.

-- EQUATORIAL JOURNAL OF AGRICULTURE AND EARTH SCIENCES (ERJ-AES)
+- EQUATORIAL JOURNAL OF FINANCE AND MANAGEMENT SCIENCES (ERJ-FMS)

 - EQUATORIAL JOURNAL OF COMMUNICATION TECHNOLOGY (ERJ-CT)